For the longest time, whenever I had extra money sitting in my bank account, I would immediately move it into a fixed deposit.

 Disclaimer

 This article is intended for educational purposes only and reflects personal experience.
-Kindly consider this as Financial advice.
+Kindly consider this as NOT Financial advice.

 About the Author

-My self, Livin Rangasamy, NISM-certified professional and mutual fund distributor, focused on simplifying personal finance for beginners.
+I am Livin Rangasamy, NISM-certified professional and mutual fund distributor, focused on simplifying personal finance for beginners.

 For Similar posts : –CLICK HERE